AlanFreed/MutableTypes.jl/README.md

     n::Rational{Int64}  # Rational <: Real <: Number
 end
 ```
 There is also a helper type `LowerRational` that is used to assist in the reading and writing of `Rational` and `MRational` objects from and to JSON files.
-It is for internal use only.
+This type is intended for internal use only.

 Mutable real numbers belong to the type: